MAPRPose: Mask-Aware Proposal and Amodal Refinement for Multi-Object 6D Pose Estimation: Introduction

-The technical contributions are summarized as follows: \begin{itemize}[topsep=0pt, leftmargin=*] \item We propose \textbf{MAPP}, which generates robust rotation initialization by distilling mask-aware correspondences into a compact set of hypotheses, reducing background interference and search latency. \item We introduce \textbf{AMPR}, which corrects translation biases by inferring amodal object geometry, enabling a more accurately centered ROI for refinement. \item We develop a tensorized refinement and re-projection pipeline that jointly optimizes all $N \times B$ hypotheses in a single forward pass, significantly improving multi-object inference efficiency with 43$\times$ throughput speedup.
+The technical contributions are summarized as follows: \begin{itemize}[topsep=0pt, leftmargin=*] \item We propose \textbf{MAPP}, which generates robust rotation initialization by distilling mask-aware correspondences into a compact set of hypotheses, reducing background interference and search latency. \item We introduce \textbf{AMPR}, which corrects translation biases by inferring amodal object geometry, enabling a more accurately centered ROI for refinement.

 \end{itemize}